Disney Treasure: Design

 The ship has a gross tonnage of 144,256 with 1,250 staterooms.

 On September 5, 2023, Disney Cruise Line shared a first look at their newest ship, Disney Treasure, which embarked on December 21, 2024.
 Disney Treasure, similar to Disney Wish, would have several restaurants, immersive spaces and experiences themed to various Disney characters and properties, including Walt Disney Pictures, Marvel Cinematic Universe, Star Wars, and Pixar.
 The ship features a Coco-themed restaurant, a Tomorrow Tower Suite inspired by EPCOT and a Jungle Cruise-inspired lounge.

 In October 2023, Disney announced that the ship would also feature a bar themed after its attraction The Haunted Mansion, a first in the cruise line's history.

-Horns

-Disney Treasure features the signature Wish-class musical horns.
-In addition to all horns found on Disney Wish and other specialty horns, Disney Treasures "Mickey" horns play the following tunes: